AryamanRathr0re/final/README.md

 - Like and comment on posts
 - Share posts with others
 - Filter posts by category and time
+- More functionallity needs to be edited
+- pages like profile and notification are not working now.

 ### Search and Filter